benrhughes/mastosongtube/readme.md

 - songlink_progress.json : the progress file for the second script
 - song_links.txt : a list of extracted song.link urls
 - youtube_links.txt: a list of youtube urls

+### NB
+If you want to change the account or otherwise start from scratch, delete the `output` folder - otherwise the cached data from the previous run will be used.